8BallDuVal/PythonFunctions/README.md

 # PythonFunctions
-Testing out GitHub, Uploading a simple Python Project where I call Functions I've made from another File.
+Uploading a simple Python Project where I call Functions I've made from another File.

 The Python Project contains the following Stand-Alone Functions: